yozlabs/cra/README.md

 ### Solution

-A Gradual Dutch Auction (GDA) varies from a traditional dutch auction in allowing the price to _increase_, as opposed to just decreasing the price.
+A New Zealand Auction (NZA) varies from a traditional Dutch Auction in allowing the price to _increase_, as opposed to just decreasing the price.

-If demand for the NFT collection is lower than expected, the minting contract automatically lowers the price to ensure sufficient demand - just like a traditional dutch auction.
+If demand for the NFT collection is lower than expected, the minting contract automatically lowers the price to ensure sufficient demand - just like a traditional Dutch Auction.
 However, if demand is higher than expected, the contract can adjust the price upwards, to ensure value is captured by the project and not by resellers, or by miners through excessive gas fees.